DevExpress-Examples/blazor-dxgrid-filter-operator-selector/README.md

 # Grid for Blazor - How to implement filter operator selector

-This example demonstrates how to implement a custom filter row to provide users with operator selector.
+This example demonstrates how to implement a filter row with custom operator selector.

 In each grid column, the [FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate) property specifies a template for the filter row cell.
 The template contains the **OperatorType** component (see the [OperatorType.razor](./CS/DxGridFilterOperatorSelector/Components/OperatorType.razor) file).
 The component includes the DxButton that opens a dropdown window with a list of operators.
 When a user selects an operator, the column's [FilterRowOperatorType](http://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowOperatorType) property is set to the specified value and the column values are filtered.